owncast/owncast/README.md

 * Real web layout and chat UI is being worked on by [gingervitis](https://github.com/gingervitis).

-* Utilizing non-Amazon owned, but still S3 compatible storage.
-There's so many services out there that are S3 compatible such as [Linode Object Storage](https://www.linode.com/products/object-storage/), [Wasabi](https://wasabi.com/what-is-wasabi/), [Backblaze](https://www.backblaze.com/b2/cloud-storage-pricing.html), [Google Storage](https://cloud.google.com/storage/), [DreamHost DreamObjects](https://www.dreamhost.com/cloud/storage/), or you can [even run your own](https://min.io/).
+* Document more non-Amazon owned, but still S3 compatible storage.
+There's so many services out there that are S3 compatible such as [Backblaze](https://www.backblaze.com/b2/cloud-storage-pricing.html), [Google Storage](https://cloud.google.com/storage/), [DreamHost DreamObjects](https://www.dreamhost.com/cloud/storage/), or you can [even run your own](https://min.io/).
 So it's good to have options.

 * Refactor chat so it's more controlled by the server and doesn't accept just anything from clients and relay it back to everyone.

 * Add more functionality to chat UI such as moderation (deleting messages), emojis/gif search, etc.  You know, the stuff other services have and people are used to.

-* HLS adaptive bitrates.
-Right now there's a single bitrate being generated.
-We should be able to enable an array of bitrates in the config and spit out a HLS master playlist pointing to all of them.

 * Collect viewer stats so you know how many people tuned into a stream.
 People seem to care about that kind of thing.